osiam/osiam/docs/detailed-reference-installation.md

 You should at least change the database connection to point to a PostgreSQL or MySQL server, if you install OSIAM in a production environment.
 You have to restart OSIAM after making changes to this file.

+### Enable AJP support

+If you want to proxy OSIAM using AJP, you have to enable it explicitly.
+To do this, change the configuration property `osiam.ajp.enabled` to `true`.
+By default the AJP connector will listen on port `8009` and binds to `127.0.0.1`.
+To customize this, change the corresponding configuration properties.

 ## Initialize the Database from the Command Line